 What if the real driver of innovation isn’t alignment—but conflict?

-In this episode of The Innovation Show, Aidan McCullen is joined by Jeff and Staney DeGraff, co-authors of The Innovation Code, to explore a powerful idea: innovation emerges from the tension between opposing perspectives—not from consensus.
+In this episode of The Innovation Show, Aidan McCullen speaks with Jeff and Staney DeGraff, co-authors of The Innovation Code, to uncover why the most innovative organisations don’t avoid tension—they orchestrate it.

-- Why organisations fail when they can’t change their worldview
+- How organisations fail when they over-rely on one mindset

 Featured Book: